Expected changes with Dropbox on File Provider

 Sync performance is now regulated by macOS.

-• Sync performance may slow to preserve battery life when your computer has low battery, is not plugged in, or is running hot.
+• Sync performance may slow to preserve battery life when your computer has low battery, isn't plugged in, or is running hot.

-Changing the location of your Dropbox folder isn't supported by Dropbox for macOS on File Provider.
+Changing the location of your Dropbox folder isn't supported by Dropbox on File Provider.

 • Your Dropbox folder will be moved to ~/Library/CloudStorage.

-Displaying Dropbox in the Finder toolbar isn’t supported by Dropbox for macOS on File Provider.
+Displaying Dropbox in the Finder toolbar isn’t supported by Dropbox on File Provider.

 Packages now behave like regular files instead of directories.